 Members of the Pension Fund may make additional voluntary contributions (AVCs) in order to obtain improved benefits on retirement.
-The AVC investments are excluded from the Financial Statements of the Powys Pension Fund, in accordance with section 4(2)b of the Local Government Pension Scheme (Management & Investment of Funds) Regulations 2009 (SI 2009/3093) but are disclosed as a note only (note 15).
+The AVC investments are excluded from the Financial Statements of the Powys Pension Fund, in accordance with section 4(2)b of the Local Government Pension Scheme (Management & Investment of Funds) Regulations 2009 (SI 2009/3093) but are disclosed as a note only (note 14).

-Note 3: Critical Judgements in Applying Accounting Policies Unquoted private equity investments
+Note 3: Critical Judgements in Applying Accounting Policies

+Unquoted private equity investments

 It is important to recognise the subjective nature of determining the fair value of private equity investments.
 They are inherently based on forward looking estimates and judgements involving many factors.
 Unquoted private equity investments are valued by the investment managers using acceptable guidelines.
-The value of these investments at 31 March 2022 was £62.7m (31 March 2021: £55m).
+The value of these investments as at 31 March 2023 was £60.4m (31 March 2022: £62.7m).